Frances Laughton Mace

 Frances Laughton Mace (née Frances Parker Laughton; pen name: Inez; January 15, 1836 – July 20, 1899) was an American poet.
 Her poems first appeared in The Journal of Commerce.
 She was best remembered for the poem and hymn "Only Waiting", written when she was 18, and published in the Waterville Mail.
 Its authorship, for a time, was confused.
 The work was included in her volume Legends, Lyrics, and Sonnets (Boston, 1883).
 Her later work was included in Under Pine and Palm (1888) and Wild Roses of Maine (1896).
-Mace died in 1899.

 Early life and education

 Frances Parker Laughton was born in Orono, Maine, January 15, 1836.
 Her father was Dr. Sumner Laughton.
 Her grandfather, John Laughton, was one of the early settlers of Norridgewock, Maine.
 Her siblings included Edward Sumner (born 1838), Henry Herbert, and Frederick Malvern (born 1844).

 In 1837, the family moved to Foxcroft where she was educated.
 At the age of 10, she studied Latin and other advanced subjects.
 At the age of 12, she wrote verses that were published.
 Some of them appeared in the New York "Journal of Commerce."
 After the family moved to Bangor, she took courses in German and music with private teachers, and graduated from Bangor High School in 1852.
 Of her early years, she recollected, "Mine was a silent dreamy childhood haunted by visions of impossible poems."